libp2p/js-libp2p/doc/CONFIGURATION.md

 - DHT implementation
 - Pubsub router

-The libp2p ecosystem contains at least one module for each of these building blocks.
+The libp2p ecosystem contains at least one module for each of these subsystems.
 This way, the user should install and import the modules that are relevant for their requirements.
 Moreover, thanks to the existing interfaces it is easy to create a libp2p compatible module and use it.

 After selecting the modules to use, it is also possible to configure each one according to your needs.

-Bear in mind that only a **transport** is required, being all the other building blocks optional.
+Bear in mind that only a **transport** is required, being all the other subsystems optional.

 ### Transport